OpenRobotiK/RobORK2/README.md

 RobORK
 =======
 # Web site
-This project is a open hardware and a open software.
-If you want more information you can visite our website: [here](http://orksite.franceserv.fr/index.html)
+This is an open hardware and an open software project.
+If you want more information you can visite our website: [here](http://orksite.franceserv.fr/index.html) \n
 This web site is in french but if you have any question you can contact us for more information.